In-Person Exchange Students

 To summarize, for an exchange term of 6 months or less, the following immigration options are available:

 If you will come to SFU for a one-term exchange, you must either:

-Note that travel restrictions and entry requirements are subject to change without notice.
-For the most up-to-date information on travelling to Canada, visit the Government of Canada website.
+Note that due to current global events, including the COVID-19 pandemic, Canadian entry requirements are subject to change without notice.
+For the most current, up-to-date information on travelling to Canada, visit the Government of Canada website.

 US Students: Apply at Port of Entry